lshprung/dash-docset-builder/README.md

   DOCSET_NAME must be a directory under ./src/configs.
   BUILD_DIR   can be set to a directory to build under.
-The default is ./build NO_CSS      if defined, build with stylesheets disabled.
-Supported by GNU_Make LOCALE      specify a locale to build for (see below table for more details).
-Supported by debmake
+The default is ./build NO_CSS      if set to `yes`, build with stylesheets disabled.
+  LOCALE      specify a locale to build for (see below table for more details).

 Other possible targets:
   archive                            - create .tgz archives for all docsets in BUILD_DIR